 This is where you will want to connect your interior and rear vent fan to, you can splice connect or use whatever works best for you, fan red is positive and black is negative.
-Plug the 12V wires from your coach into the board, Negative (GND1) is on the right (RA) and Positive (12VDC) is on the left (YA).
+Plug the 12V wires from your coach into the board, Negative (GND) is on the left and Positive (12VDC) is on the right.